AureumChaos/LEAP/leap_ec/multiobjective/README.md

 `crowding_distance_calc()` adds these:

-* `distance`, float, the average distance between its immediate neighbors
+* `distance`, float, the average distance between immediate neighbors

 Alternatively, we could have used a sub-class to manage this additional state, but we felt that could unnecessarily complicate implementations,